hindman/optopus/README.md

 various groupings of the listed options.
 Argparse mostly supports those needs via argument groups — even more API to learn.

-Because Optopus configuration rests on a textual foundation, providing users with more flexibility and control over the structuring of help text is easy to accommodate.
+Because Argle configuration rests on a textual foundation, providing users with more flexibility and control over the structuring of help text is easy to accommodate.
 To illustrate, consider [Example 4](#example-4) (the wrangle script) and imagine that the developer wanted to organize the help text by subcommand, with various chunks of literal text and sub-headings mixed in.
 That can probably be achieved with argparse using multiple argument groups per subparser, but most developers would not bother with the hassle.
-With Optopus, developers will be able to directly type what is wanted (provided that a few simple syntax rules are followed).
+With Argle, developers will be able to directly type what is wanted (provided that a few simple syntax rules are followed).
 Here is an illustration of what the grep section of that help text might look like.
 Admittedly, this presentation is too